opendaylight/netconf/docs/user-guide.rst

 Receiving Netconf Device Notifications on a http client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Devices emit netconf alarms and notifictions on certain situtations, which can demand attention from Device Administration.
+Devices emit netconf alarms and notifications in certain situations, which can demand attention from Device Administration.
 The notifications are received as Netconf messages on an active Netconf session.